alibaba/GraphScope/docs/analytical_engine/programming_model_pie.md

 The PIE model works on a graph *G* and each worker maintains a partition of *G*.
 Given a query, each worker first executes *PEval* against its local partition, to compute partial answers in parallel.
 Then each worker may exchange partial results with other workers via synchronous message passing.
 Upon receiving messages, each worker incrementally computes *IncEval*.
 The incremental step iterates until no further messages can be generated.
 At this point, *Assemble* pulls partial answers and assembles the final result.
 In this way, the PIE model parallelizes existing sequential graph algorithms, without revising their logic and workflow.

-In this model, users do not need to know the details of the distributed setting while processing big graphs in a cluster, and the PIE model auto-parallelizes the graph analytics tasks across a cluster of workers, based on a fixpoint computation.
-Under a monotonic condition, it guarantees to converge with correct answers as long as the three sequential algorithms provided are correct.
+In this model, users need not be familiar with the intricacies of processing large graphs in a distributed setting.
+The PIE model automatically parallelizes graph analytics tasks across a cluster of workers based on a fixpoint computation.
+Under a monotonic condition, it guarantees convergence with accurate answers as long as the three provided sequential algorithms are correct.

 The following code shows how SSSP is expressed with the PIE model in GAE.
 Note that we only show the major computation logic here.